Vyral/greg-harrelson-recruiting/_posts/2017-11-09-how-to-eliminate-resistance-to-prospecting--lead-generation.md

 {% include youtube.html %}

 People are looking for a method of lead generation and prospecting that feels comfortable to them.
-However, this comfort is dictated by bias---not reality.
+However, this comfort is dictated by bias—not reality.
 How do you get inspired to make a breakthrough in your resistance to prospecting?
 Why do people struggle to say they are salespeople?
 How do you use contribution to get over the monetary motivation? **On this episode, we discuss the real reason people resist prospecting and how to overcome it.**

 {% include pullquote.html %}